Employees who feel valued in their profession perform better and have a stronger sense of well-being- it’s not rocket science!

 Remember Confidentiality and Interpretation

-Morale surveys and the data collected from them can be inherently insightful, but it is important to keep in mind that overreactions shouldn’t be made from the survey findings.
-This is where outsourcing data analysis can be particularly useful to provide objective interpretations.
-It is easy for those heavily invested in the organisation to be overwhelmed by any negative responses and believe everything needs a complete overhaul.
-It is important that you, as a hospital leader, are thoughtful of the issues scalability and the resources and budgets you have access to in order to improve any issues in staff morale.
-You may find that by changing one simple thing you can actually improve a number of issues.
+Morale surveys and the data collected from them can be inherently insightful.
+But it is important to keep in mind that dramatisations shouldn’t be made from the survey findings.
+This is where outsourcing data analysis can be particularly useful in providing objective interpretations.
+You see, it is easy for those heavily invested in the organisation to be overwhelmed by a set of findings.
+It is important that you, as a hospital leader, are thoughtful of the issue’s scalability and the resources and budgets you have access to in order to improve any issues in staff morale.
+You may find that by changing one simple thing, you can actually improve a number of issues.
 But you need someone who is removed from the situation, to spot that thing.

 At the same time, it is important to remember that the confidentiality of answers should be stressed at every given opportunity to ensure staff members answer questionnaires truthfully and do not avoid any difficult questions that they would be worried about answering.
 Anonymous is best, and third-party involvement can help keep it confidential.